Regularity and multiplicity of toric rings of three-dimensional Ferrers diagrams: Introduction

-In Section 5, we consider an accompanied pair of Ferrers diagrams $\calD_1\subseteq \calD_2$, on which the calculation of the regularity and multiplicity is relatively easier.
+We exemplify two approaches.
+In Section 5, we consider an accompanying pair of Ferrers diagrams $\calD_1\subseteq \calD_2$.
 To compare these invariants on these two diagrams, we fall back on the aforementioned shedding order of the associated vertex-decomposable Stanley--Reisner complexes $\Delta(\calD_1)$ and $\Delta(\calD_2)$.
 Since this approach requires a synchronizing comparison along the decomposing process, we need a slightly stronger condition, given in \Cref{def:strongPP}.

-An identical estimate can be achieved for the regularity under the same (weaker) condition as assumed in \cite{arXiv:1709.03251}.
-No doubt, the proof, given in Section 6, invites more intricate combinatorial maneuver.
+In the second approach, an identical estimate can be achieved for {the reduction number and} the regularity under the same (weaker) condition as assumed in \cite{arXiv:1709.03251}.
+No doubt, the proof, given in Section 6, invites a more intricate combinatorial maneuver.